The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: YatesT@ccso.us

-• Public Safety Cadets Post
+- Public Safety Cadets Post

-• School Crossing Guards
+- School Crossing Guards

-• Search Management Function
+- Search Management Function

 Email: StrafellaC@ccso.us

-The Criminal Investigations Division (CID) investigates complex crimes and crime trends.
+The Criminal Investigations Division investigates complex crimes and crime trends.
 Under the command of Captain Harry Ivers, the division operates five sections — Persons Crimes, Property Crimes, Forensic Science, Homeland Security, and Narcotics Enforcement.

 Email: IversH@ccso.us

-• The Robbery Unit investigates citizen and commercial armed robberies.
+- Robbery Unit investigates citizen and commercial armed robberies.

 Email: CeliaA@ccso.us

-• Detectives assigned to the Auto Theft Detail investigate vehicle thefts.
+- Auto Theft Detail investigates vehicle thefts.

 Email: BuddE@ccso.us